 - If you get weirded out by the slightest bumps and jumps on the plane, sit near the wing, so you’re in the most stable area of the aircraft.

 - Drink tons of water the night before and before the flight.
-I tend to not drink as much on flights (which is not good by the way), but it’s because I hate getting up 12 times to go pee, so instead, I drink a lot before and then of course, after my flight.
-Not sure if this is a tip or if this is just my way of scanning for people like me to justify my unhealthy habit?
+I tend to not drink as much on flights (which is not good by the way), but it’s because I hate getting up 12 times to go pee, so instead, I drink a lot before and then, of course, after my flight.
+Not sure if this is a long haul flight tip or if this is just my way of scanning for people like me to justify my unhealthy habit?